fsharp/fslang-design/tooling/FST-1001-fsharp-core-package.md

 * Is the FSharp.Core package reference pinned or not in templates?
   - PackageReference support version ranges.
 Package versions in NuGet are major.minor.patch (semver), that's the official versioning scheme.
   - Pinning to an exact specific version, es 4.1.9 mean if i need to update it, user need to do it manually.
 And is bad for resilience to bugs.
 And is more complicated if implicit.
-  - Pinning to a wilcard .path (eg ``4.1.*``) mean it's possibile to update it later.
+  - Pinning to a wildcard .path (eg ``4.1.*``) mean it's possibile to update it later.
-  - Pinning to wilcard minor (eg ``4.*``) mean a more strict contract for the package.
+  - Pinning to wildcard minor (eg ``4.*``) mean a more strict contract for the package.
   - Implicit version may help just give the minimal supported version.
-  - All bundles (VS/Mono/cli) support offline packages (to not downlaod additional stuff).
+  - All bundles (VS/Mono/cli) support offline packages (to not download additional stuff).
 So this doesnt preclude open ranges, just mean new version need to be downloaded if needed.

 * Is the FSharp.Core reference explicit or implicit in .NET SDK project files?
 See [again this comment](https://github.com/fsharp/fslang-design/issues/188#issuecomment-301245317)
   - an Fsharp.Core.dll is always required.
 Template can implicit reference it or not.